englehardt/verizon-uidh/README.md

 * OpenWPM-0.2.1/ - modified [OpenWPM v0.2.1](https://github.com/citp/OpenWPM/releases/tag/v0.2.1)
 * list_domains.py - lists the domains where turn.com's respawned IDs are found
 * respawning.py - checks for cookies that may be respawned from the XUID header

+The included OpenWPM code is largely similar to the public repository.
+I've simply added [line 72](https://github.com/englehardt/verizon-uidh/blob/master/OpenWPM-0.2.1/automation/Proxy/MITMProxy.py#L72) to `automation/Proxy/MITMProxy.py`, which inserts the UIDH header into all traffic.
+You can limit it to HTTP traffic by checking the http type of `msg.request` first.

 Data
 ====